reelse/ValiDates/README.md

 # ValiDates (In Progress)
 The customizable, rule-based, date-time picker for React!

-ValiDates is a dateTime picker for React that aims to simply provide you the ability to setup dateTime ranges that fall into one of three categories:
+ValiDates is a dateTime picker for React that aims to simply provide you the ability to setup dateTime ranges that fall into one of four categories:

-- Valid (`Info`): This is a totally legitimate dateTime that the end user should be able to select. i.e. "I started working today at 8am"
+- Info: This is a totally legitimate dateTime that the end user should be able to select. i.e. "I started working today at 8am"
 `rules={} // ValiDate is permissive by default.
 This would let the user select any date since 0CE!`\
-`rules={ level: 'info', message: 'Thanks for clocking in!' }`
+`rules={ level: 'info', range: 'before', date: new Date('3000-1-1'), message: 'Thanks for clocking in!' }`

-- Invalid (`Error`): The end user should not be able to select this dateTime because it doesn't make sense for your application. i.e. "I started working yesterday at 2am"
+- Error: The end user should not be able to select this dateTime because it doesn't make sense for your application.
+The end user is shown a message but cannot submit. i.e. "I started working yesterday at 2am"
 ```
 const startOfToday = new Date()